 This takes us back to the original explanation of why goats have beards.
 The Eurasian wild goat lives in extremely cold, high-altitude places.
 The beards grow to keep the goat warm.

 Unless the goat has the bearded genes, many domestic goats won’t have very prominent beards.
 This isn’t the case with wild goats.
 These goats tend to have bushy beards, maybe because they don’t have the luxury of shelter like their domesticated goat counterparts.

 The presence of beards in goats isn’t a very well understood phenomenon.
 While genetics explains most of it, some odd occurrences baffle the mind.
 For instance, it’s not uncommon for some female goats to only start sprouting beards once they get pregnant.
 In many cases, these beards slowly recede once the female goat has given birth.
 This could be due to the hormones during pregnancy.

 What do we call a goat’s beard?

 As you would imagine, “goatee” is the term used to describe a goat’s beard.
 It’s the same term used to describe the same kind of beard on human faces—a style which, coincidentally, was inspired by bearded goats.

 Do female goats also have beards?

 Yes, some female goats are bearded, but not all of them.
 The biggest difference between bearded female goats and male goats is that the beards on the female goats aren’t often as pronounced.
 In many cases, it’s often just a small tuft of hair right underneath their chins.

 Do goats groom their beards?

 As with most humans with beards, male goats take pride in their beards and often groom them.
-They do this by licking them, which helps clean them and keeps them straight and looking combed.
 It’s not only a matter of pride for the bearded goats but also a way to attract females.